2012 Buenos Aires rail disaster: Domestic

 Argentine President Cristina Fernández de Kirchner declared two days of national mourning and suspended the Carnival festivities.
 Mauricio Macri, the chief of government of the autonomous city of Buenos Aires, and the governor of Buenos Aires Province, Daniel Scioli, did the same.

 Secretary of Transport Juan Pablo Schiavi announced that the government will investigate the accident.
 He reported that the driver was well rested at the time of the accident and had very good labour reports.
-The train's and station's black box and the security tapes were handed to the a Federal Judge.
+The train's and station's black box and the security tapes were handed to a Federal Judge.
 Minister of Planning and Public Investment Julio de Vido announced that the presidency would initiate a lawsuit against TBA, the owners of the Sarmiento line, but that was not accepted by the Justice Department, arguing that government officials could also have broad responsibilities in the accident.

 The Radical Civic Union proposed the impeachment of Schiavi, requesting explanations about the state of railway lines, and pointing to previous complaints about the lack of proper state control over the working of the lines.
 They also urged Congress to create a commission to investigate the case and the responsibilities of the government.
 The Civic Coalition criticized De Vido's announcement, pointing out that the state cannot be plaintiff as it is involved in the case.
 The General Confederation of Labour complained about the overall poor condition of the railways, saying that the accident highlighted the problem.
 The Argentine Workers' Central Union requested the removal of the TBA administration of the train.